LRLogan/MC-Dungeons-Ancient-Tracker/README.md

 # Installation and Usage
 ### Installation
+- Navigate to the Releases section of this GitHub page
+- Select the desired release and download the zip folder
+  - ( Recommended that you use the most recent release )

 ### Running the Application
+- Extract the zip folder to a location of your choosing
+- Inside that folder you will find a .exe file
+  - Double click on that file to launch the console program

 Once launched, the program will enter an interactive command prompt.